OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 and in case of failure:

 .. code-block:: text

     [root@VNF]$ onegate vm show
     Timeout while connected to server (Failed to open TCP connection to <AWS elastic IP of FN>:5030 (execution expired)).
     Server: <AWS elastic IP of FN>:5030

-Check on the VNF node if ONEGATE_ENDPOINT is set to the AWS elastic IP address of FN:
+One possible problem is that the VNF node is trying to connect to the wrong AWS IP address of the Front-end node.
+In the VNF node, the IP address for the Front-end node is defined in the scripts contained in the ``/run/one-context*`` directories, as the ``ONEGATE_ENDPOINT`` parameter.
+You can check the value of this parameter with:

 .. code-block:: text

     [root@VNF]$ grep ONEGATE -r /run/one-context*

-Make sure a corresponding inbound rule exists in the AWS security group (SG) with AWS elastic IP on port 5030 and modifications have been applied to AWS FN node.
+If necessary, edit the parameter with the correct IP address, then terminate the service from the Front-end (see :ref:`above <terminate_oneflow>`) and re-deploy.

+On the Front-end node, the OneGate server listens on port 5030, so you must ensure that this port accepts incoming connections.
+If necessary, create an inbound rule in the AWS security groups for the elastic IP of the Front-end.

 .. |icon1| image:: /images/icons/sunstone/import_into_datastore.png
 .. |icon2| image:: /images/icons/sunstone/instantiate.png